 Entrepreneurs’ Relief provides for gains on the disposal of qualifying business assets to be charged at the rate of 10%.
-There is an upper limit of lifetime gains which may benefit from this reduced rate of CGT, and since 6th April 2011 this has been £10,000,000.
+There is an upper limit of lifetime gains which may benefit from this reduced rate of CGT, and since 6 April 2011 this has been £10,000,000.

 - The entire business, or part of the entire business carried on by an individual, either solely, or in partnership, or

 - Assets of a business in use at the time at which a business ceases to be carried on by the individual, either solely or in partnership.

-- Any shares acquired on the exercise of a qualifying EMI option (or qualifying replacement option) on or after 6 April 2012, provided that the date of grant of the option was not less than 1 year before the date of disposal of the shares.
-Throughout the period of 1 year prior to the disposal, the company must be a trading company and the individual must be an employee or officer of the company.
+- Any shares acquired on the exercise of a qualifying EMI option (or qualifying replacement option), provided that the date of grant of the option was not less than 1 year before the date of disposal of the shares.
+This period is increased to 2 years for disposals on or after 6 April 2019

 John, a higher rate taxpayer, is an employee and 10% shareholder of a trading company.
 He acquired his 10% shareholding in the company in May 1990 at a cost of £100,000.
-He sold his shares in September 2014 for £8,000,000.
-He has other gains which use up his annual exemption, and has not used any part of his Entrepreneurs’ Relief lifetime allowance.
+He sold his shares in September 2018 for £8,000,000.
+He has other gains which use up his annual exemption and has not used any part of his Entrepreneurs’ Relief lifetime allowance.
 His CGT liability on the shares is calculated as follows: